mateuszgua/formula1-statistics/README.md

 ## General Information
-- This project was created...
+- This project was created becouse I wanted to learn how to use PySpark.
+- I wanted to create database in SQL Server and create ETL process.
+- I wanted learn basic Power BI function.

 ## Technologies Used